Mathemodica/ModelicaPowerSystemBook/README.md

 ### Costs

-The e-book is both freely accessible and sponsorable on the basis of pay-as-much-as-you-think the e-book deserves.
-It is hoped that this e-book becomes a community-driven e-book and remains maintainable and actualized on a regular basis.
+The e-book is both freely accessible and its maintenance and enhancement are sponsorable on the basis of pay-as-much-as-you-think the e-book deserves.
+It is hoped that this e-book becomes a community-driven e-book and remains actualized w.r.t. most recent updates on a regular basis.

 ![Cover](MPSCoverActual.png)